- Drink an entire mug of peppermint tea with out yakking it up.

 Pancake mornings, Homeschooling debacles, Saturday farmers markets, silly teasing and 'normal sibling rivalry.

-No where did my mind make room for door alarms, safety plans and restraining holds.
+where did my mind make room for door alarms, safety plans and

 No where did I think I would need to own bottle of ipecac for overdoses, and butterfly band-aids for intense skin cutting.
 No where did I expect to need to constantly protect other sibling and animals from a dis-regulated sibling or worse them selves.